The Flower Kings: Activity

 After performing a series of concerts through 1994, the band entered the studio in December 1994 to record their debut album, Back in the World of Adventures.
-The recording process was gradual, finishing in September 1995.
+The recording process was gradual, finishing in October 1995.

 In 2000, Michael Stolt was replaced by Jonas Reingold.
 Two years later, Salazar was replaced by Zoltan Csörsz.
 Daniel Gildenlöw of Pain of Salvation joined the band the same year as a multi-instrumentalist and vocalist.

 Other contributors have included Hasse Bruniusson (percussion) and Ulf Wallander (saxophone).

 Stolt has written the vast majority of the material the band has recorded, with Bodin contributing most of the rest.
 The music is best described as symphonic progressive rock, bearing a strong resemblance to the music of Yes, King Crimson, Gentle Giant, and early Genesis, with jazz fusion and blues influences.
 The band's lyrics are almost uniformly positive and uplifting, affirming such values as love, peace, and spirituality, and furthering their association with Yes.

 Their 1999 album Flower Power contains the eighteen-section, almost 60-minute "Garden of Dreams".

 In June 2007, they released The Road Back Home, a compilation of remixed songs from 1994 to 2006, plus "Little Deceiver" (a previously unreleased track) and the full version of their cover of "The Cinema Show" by Genesis.

 Zoltan Csörsz was replaced by new drummer Marcus Liliequist for one album, but returned for the 2007 album, The Sum of No Evil.
 He was subsequently replaced by Erik Hammarström in 2008.

 In 2008, Ola Heden, previously of Reingold's side project Karmakanic, joined on guitar, vocals and keyboards.

-In November 2008, the band were the opening act of the Ecco Prog Fest in Moscow.
+In November 2008, the band were the opening act at the Ecco Prog Fest in Moscow.

 After touring in 2008, The Flower Kings were inactive for four years.
 Stolt felt the band had varied levels of focus in their direction and had started to feel lost.
 They reunited in 2011 to work on new material after Stolt felt it was the right time and sensed eagerness from the other members to work together.
 This marked the arrival of German drummer Felix Lehrmann.
 Banks of Eden, the group's eleventh album, was released in June 2012 and was recorded with analogue recording techniques and styles reminiscent of the height of vinyl records.
 This was followed by Desolation Rose in October 2013.

-The line up of Stolt, Bodin, Reingold, Fröberg and Lehrmann played together for the last time in 2015.
-2016 and 2017 saw the bandmembers busy with other engagements.
+The lineup of Stolt, Bodin, Reingold, Fröberg and Lehrmann played together for the last time in 2015.
+2016 and 2017 saw the band members busy with other engagements.

 In December 2017, the first part of a career-spanning box set titled A Kingdom of Colours was released.
 This first box, with 10 discs, covers the period from 1995 to 2002 and includes the studio albums from Back in the World of Adventures to Unfold the Future.
 The second box set, titled A Kingdom of Colours 2 and covering the albums Adam and Eve through to Desolation Rose, was released in June 2018.